Need holiday marketing tips to try?

-It’s the first of December and the end of the year is in sight.
+The end of the year is in sight.
 If you’re in retail, restaurants or a local service provider, you know that it’s crunch time for holiday sales and promotions.
-If you haven’t thought about yet, it is time!
+If you haven’t thought about yet, it’s time!

 We’ve put together some short-term things you can do to boost your marketing efforts through the holiday season.
 Stay tuned for other long-term marketing ideas too.